Home Insurance Mitigation Credits: Save Money by Protecting Your Home

 Impact-Resistant Shingles & Roofing

-Class 4 impact-resistant roofing materials can qualify you for a wind/hail discount of 10–20% in most states.
-In the Midwest and Great Plains — where severe convective storms drive significant losses — these discounts are especially valuable.
-Read more in our guide on severe convective storm coverage.
+Class 4 impact-resistant roofing materials can qualify you for a wind/hail discount of 10–35% in most states.
+In the Midwest and Great Plains, where severe convective storms drive significant losses, these discounts are especially valuable.
+State Farm, for example, offers roofing discounts in 26+ states for impact-resistant products and IBHS FORTIFIED-designated homes.

 Hurricane Shutters & Storm-Resistant Garage Doors

 Accordion, roll-down, or panel shutters that meet ASTM E1996 testing standards qualify for "opening protection" credits in coastal states.
-These can reduce the hurricane portion of your premium by up to 25%.
+Verified opening protection (impact-rated shutters or windows) typically earns about 5–25% off the wind portion of your premium, while documented roof-system upgrades verified through IBHS FORTIFIED can yield roughly 15–35% off that wind portion.
 Storm-resistant garage doors also qualify, since garage doors are one of the most common failure points during high-wind events.

 Standard Roof